mariajonsson/opal/README.md

 *    config.php
      The webroot catalogue contains the config.php file.
-     Config lets you change, amongst other things, the header, footer and navigation meny.
+     Config lets you change (amongst other things) the header, footer and navigation menu.
      A template for admin menu and regular menu are included in the config file.

 *    hello.php